 All incoming students are required to complete a series of online components prior to entering Providence College.
-For students joining our community in spring 2019, the following items must be completed by January 13:
+Students joining our community in fall 2019 will receive more information about the following in their May Orientation mailing:

 Academic Integrity Tutorial